Alderson LawDebt Recovery Pricing

 How Long Will my Case take?

-Much depends on how the debtor responds to your claim.
-If payment follows in response to the letter of claim this may be a week or two, however if Court proceedings are required and become protracted the case could take several months.
-Most claims result in a Judgment in between 4 weeks 16 weeks
+This is difficult to predict accurately and much depends on how the debtor responds to your claim.
+If payment follows in response to the letter of claim this may be a week or two however if Court proceedings are required and become protracted the case could take several months.
+Most claims are determined within 6 -12 months but can take longer.